-I joined GCOPK IN 1987.
+I joined Government College of Pharmacy, Karad (GCOPK)in 1987 as Principal.
 After initial consolidation, we started contacting our ex-students as an effort to build our old contacts.
-It was in 1989, that some of our alumni suggested “ We started in 1964 as diploma and in 1965 as degree; why not we celebrate our Silver Jubilee in 1990?”
-The idea was attractive; but I was not sure how successful we will be in organizing program of silver jubilee.
+It was in 1989, that some of our alumni suggested “GCOPK started in 1964 as diploma and in 1965 as degree; why not we celebrate our Silver Jubilee in 1990?”
+The idea was attractive; but I was not sure how successful we will be in organizing program of Silver Jubilee.
 Still I thought of taking the risk.
 I confided this idea with staff members of GCOPK.
 Sizable faculty members were alumni of GCOPK.
 We thought that we can certainly attempt for the program; if it doesn’t succeed we may not repeat it again.

 One of the major activities of KPSF is arranging get-together of alumni every three years.
-Accordingly we have organized seven get-togethers in the years 1990, 1993, 1996, 1999, 2002, 2005, & 2008.
-All the seven get-togethers have been organized in the campus of GCOP, Karad.
-For the first time 8th get-together in 2011 is being organized in Pune.
+Accordingly we have organized get-togethers in the years 1990, 1993, 1996, 1999, 2002, 2005, 2008& 2011.
+Till 2008, all the get-togethers were organized in GCOPK campus.
+For the first time in 2011, get-together was organized outside GCOPK and was in Pune.

 We don’t want to stop merely at get-togethers; we believe “Coming together is a beginning.
 Keeping together is progress.
 Working together is success”.
-The very fact that in last 21 years, we have met 7 times indicates that the first step is complete.
+The very fact that in last 25 years, we have met 8 times indicates that the first step is complete.
 Now we have to work together for progress and also for success of KPSF.

 Bank of Maharashtra